What is a Plumbing Inspection?

 Vital Points in Performing Plumbing Inspection

-Visually inspect the shut-off valve of the main water supply for defects and damages.
+- Shut the main water supply: Visually inspect the shut-off valve of the main water supply for defects and damages.
 Check if the water meter is continuously reading even if the valve is shut off.
-This would help verify if water leaks are present in the property.
+This would help verify if water leaks are present on the property.

-Fill the entire drainage systems with water to the middle of a trip waste overflow of every tub installed to validate if plumbing systems are closely sealed.
+- Ensure the plumbing system is watertight: Fill the entire drainage system with water to the middle of a trip waste overflow of every tub installed to validate if plumbing systems are closely sealed.

-Assess the sewer lines from property to curb connection, septic tank, and drainage systems to thoroughly check if pipe damage, corrosion, or major clogs are present.
+- Check the sewer and drainage lines: Assess the sewer lines from the property to the curb connection, septic tank, and drainage systems to thoroughly check if pipe damage, corrosion, or major clogs are present.

-Maintaining good plumbing systems is necessary to avoid emergency plumbing issues such as water burst, gas leaks, or broken water lines.
-Here are some plumbing maintenance tips you can implement to help you avoid massive problems:
+Maintaining good plumbing systems is necessary to avoid emergency plumbing issues such as water bursts, gas leaks, or broken water lines.
+This includes:

 - Check your faucets regularly for leaks and damages.